If you’re looking to get more Italian listening practice into your routine, then you’re in luck.

 Watch TV with Subtitles

-While Italian may not have infiltrated Netflix yet, there are still a wide range of interesting TV series and films that you can practise your listening skills with.
+While Italian may not have infiltrated Netflix yet, there is still a wide range of interesting TV series and films that you can practise your listening skills with.

 Some of the best revolve around the gangster/mafia culture that’s often associated with Italy’s past, such as ‘Gomorra’ and ‘Romanzo Criminale’.